sy77777en/label_pizza/docs/sync_workflows.md

 ### 3. Sync Question Groups and Their Questions

 Before creating question groups, it is important to decide whether you need a **verification function**.
-This optional Python function (which you can define in `label_pizza/verify.py`) checks that all answers in a group are logically consistent *before* they are submitted.
+This optional Python function checks that all answers in a group are logically consistent *before* they are submitted.
+If you do not need such a check, set `verification_function` to `None` (`null` in JSON).

-> **For example:** Annotators must describe a person if there are more than 0 people in the video; otherwise, the description must be blank.
-The `check_human_description` function enforces this rule.
+> **Example:** The `check_human_description` function checks whether a description is provided (non-empty) when there are people in the video.

 ```python
 def check_human_description(answers: Dict[str, str]) -> None: